255BITS/255bits.com/pages/articles/hypergan-people/index.md

 None of these people are real.
 We've created a person generator at 256x256.

-We can now render a theoretically infinite number of unique people.
+We can now render a theoretically infinite number of unique people!

 # More detail